 In CPH, we have a long tradition for maintaining a holistic approach to the whole lifespan of our employees.
 From recruitment through the various phases of a long employment and into retirement, CPH strives – even in times of crisis – to support individual considerations and personal development.
 We believe that the right mix of younger and mature generations is important for developing our business as diversity in age brings both new inspiration and trends as well as lifelong learning and experience.
 The mutual exchange of experience and learning is important to help CPH develop as an organization and to support our strategic direction.

 A key focus area has been and will continue to be helping young people in our community without academic education into meaningful work both by working closely with educational institutions as well as providing internships and apprenticeships to young people from our community.

 We strive to have an international mindset so that we can better meet our customers and partners, no matter where they come from, and to achieve a broader recruitment bases in a challenging job market.
-We will develop our mindset and multicultural understanding by employing more non-ethnic Danes, where it is relevant in the organization.
+We will develop our mindset and multicultural understanding by employing more people of non-Danish nationality, where it is relevant in the organization.

 - Religion & Sexual orientation

 In CPH, we do not tolerate any type of discrimination, and our ambition is to achieve zero discrimination and harassment cases.
 We monitor this in our engagement survey, and it continues to be a focus area, and an area we will further develop and define diversity targets on.

 Specifically, in the area of religion & sexual orientation we believe in dialogue with a focus on how to change social norms and perceptions in CPH.
 We believe that creating a diverse mindset and culture begins with recognizing our differences.